Socket (RiDGE) Preservation Procedure

 After a tooth is extracted, the surrounding bone will start to recede.
 Within one year of extracting a tooth, the bone may lose as much as 50% of its width.
 This may very well prevent placement of an implant.

 Each person’s situation is unique.
-At your consultation appointment Dr. Chau will advise you whether a socket preservation bone graft is recommended.
+At your consultation appointment your doctor will advise you whether a socket preservation bone graft is recommended.